MitChaudhari/carRace_Game/README.md

 # carRace_Game
 Using Greenfoot IDE, I created a basic car racing game.
+Many similar version exist, but this example shows more implemention of game design.
 Greenfoot IDE is needed to run this program.
-Car class can be manipulated to perform other functions in the main world.
+Code provided can be manipulated to create more funcationality in the main world.